-• Serving with a church: A student can do mission trips, youth group service projects, and participate in church opportunities to serve the community or in the church itself.

-- Serving Plymouth Christian: A class or individual students can do service projects, helping hands ministry, clean-up, landscaping, helping teachers, tutoring, helping with younger students. - Serving with family: A family can do a service project like going to a soup kitchen, Detroit City Rescue Mission, Grace Centers of Hope and preparing and serving meals.
+- Serving with a church: A student can do mission trips, youth group service projects, and participate in church opportunities to serve the community or in the church itself. - Serving Plymouth Christian: A class or individual students can do service projects, helping hands ministry, clean-up, landscaping, helping teachers, tutoring, helping with younger students. - Serving with family: A family can do a service project like going to a soup kitchen, Detroit City Rescue Mission, Grace Centers of Hope and preparing and serving meals.
 Helping out elderly family members with physical needs, helping neighbors who have physical/financial needs, clean up in parks, neighborhoods, rivers, etc., or minister as a family at a local nursing home. - Serving as an individual: An individual can participate in serving by raking leaves, shoveling snow, yard work, or various other things in their own neighborhood for people in need.
 An individual student can also serve by finding their own service projects that are run by organizations outside of their school or church.
 For example, contacting the Salvation Army and signing up for bell ringing at Christmas time.
-A student could also serve with a Bible class together on a service project. - Secondary students will participate in Christian Community Service as a part of their SOAR class and will also be required to complete additional Christian Service Hours.
-Required documentation and further explanation will be provided to students.
-These hours are to be separate from any hours completed for other school clubs (i.e. NHS).
+A student could also serve with a Bible class together on a service project.